purplebase/purplestack/tools/content/CONTEXT.md

 - `list_docs` - List all available documentation
 - `read_doc` - Read specific documentation
 - `search_docs` - Search documentation by keyword

-**⚠️ CRITICAL CHECK**: If the purplestack MCP server cannot be called or returns 0 tools, there is a configuration issue. **STOP ALL WORK** and prompt the user to fix the MCP server before proceeding.

-**Common Fix**: The `agent.json` file may need to be modified to include the correct "cwd" pointing to the current project directory for the purplestack MCP server configuration.

 **Usage Requirements:**
 - **BEFORE IMPLEMENTING ANY FEATURE**: Check for relevant recipes using `search_recipes` **AND** API documentation using `search_docs`